johnelutz/538_Baseball/README.md

 # 538_Baseball
 ### Created for the PythonNola meetup, as part of an exercise we were each working on individually
 I wrote this code in an effort to approach the project from a functional perspective.
 I started by creating D6D6.py, which essentially rolls two six-sided dice and returns the value showing on the face of each die.
+This module can be run on its own, or imported into another project.
+When DiceAct.py is run, it imports the logic from D6D6 and runs it, then assigns an action to the outcome of the dice roll.
+ActOutcomes.py is an intermediary module that runs the first two modules, and BBPlay.py takes all the previous modules and uses them to simulate a baseball game, returning the number of runs scored by both teams put together in a single game.
+AvgBB.py runs BBplay.py 10,000 times, and returns the average number of runs scored per game.